Nebraska man says ‘boneless wings’ are blasphemy and the time for change is now

 “My take personally is that this is too big an issue for the small stage of the Lincoln City Council,” Roy Christensen said.
 “Maybe we should just kick it up to the Department of Agriculture.
 They handle the classification of agriculture and meat products.
 Maybe that’s the best place.”

-The press office for the U.S. Department of Agriculture did not return a request for comment, probably because they have bigger issues to tackle during a pandemic.
+The press office for the U.S. Agriculture Department did not return a request for comment, probably because it has bigger issues to tackle during a pandemic.
 But Erik Oosterwijk, president and founder of Fells Point Wholesale Meats in Baltimore, said he cannot sell chicken breasts or thighs — two of the popular cuts often labeled as “boneless chicken wings” — by any other name.

 “I could get in trouble because it’s mislabeling,” Oosterwijk told The Post.
 “Labeling is very strict, and I’m all in favor of it.”